Glotenburg/record-club-app/client/public/data/world-music-info.md

 World music is a term used broadly to classify musical styles from diverse cultures across the globe, particularly those lying outside the mainstream Western popular music and Western art music traditions.

 Originating independently in academic and music industry contexts during the latter half of the 20th century, the term has become both influential and highly contested.
 Its inherent ambiguity, coupled with its function as a marketing category, has led to significant criticism regarding its vague definition, commercial motivations, and perceived reinforcement of ethnocentrism, cultural homogenization, and exoticism.
 The term simultaneously operates as an academic concept with idealistic roots, a pragmatic tool for the music industry, and a focal point for critical cultural debate.

 ![Picture of diversity](/images/worldmusic.png "World Music")
-*You might need to change `/images/worldmusic.png` to the correct path for your setup.*

 ## Etymology and Origins

 The term "world music" has distinct origins in academia and the commercial music industry, with significantly different initial intentions.